We are working together to:

 - Increase philanthropic support and conservation-minded investment through traditional and innovative approaches.

-With its inception nearly two years ago the Maine Mountain Collaborative has identified the Maine Appalachian Corridor as a vital wildlife and forest region providing habitat resilience in the face of climate change.
+With its inception in 2014, the Maine Mountain Collaborative has identified the Maine Appalachian Corridor as a vital wildlife and forest region providing habitat resilience in the face of climate change.
 The Collaborative has convened leading scientists and distilled the latest research on the importance of this Maine mountain region.
 It has also advanced current thinking on conservation-minded private investment and sustainable forest management techniques.
 The Collaborative is working to bring attention to the region’s national ecological significance, as well as its exceptional recreational, economic and cultural importance.